RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions  1.md

 D. Encrypt
 Answer: C.

-The Cloud Secure Data Lifecycle phases are, in order, Create, Store, Use, Share, Archive, Destroy (a good mnemonic might be CSU-SAD).
+The Cloud Secure Data Lifecycle phases are, in order, **Create, Store, Use, Share, Archive, Destroy (a good mnemonic might be CSU-SAD)**.
 Options A and B are phases of CSU-SAD but do not immediately precede Share.
 Option D is not a phase of CSU-SAD.

-### Question # 26 - Why is the term (ISC)2 Cloud Secure Data Lifecycle actually somewhat inaccurate?
+### [important] Question # 26 - Why is the term (ISC)2 Cloud Secure Data Lifecycle actually somewhat inaccurate?
 A. The term is not used only by (ISC)2.
 B. Not all phases are secure.
 C. Not all phases take place in the cloud.
 D. It’s not actually a cycle.
 Answer: D.

 The Cloud Secure Data Lifecycle phases are, in order, Create, Store, Use, Share, Archive, Destroy (a good mnemonic might be CSU-SAD).
-This is not truly a cycle because data does not continue after the destroy phase (that is to say, the same data or process does not go back to create after destroy).
+This is not truly a cycle **because data does not continue after the destroy phase** (that is to say, the same data or process does not go back to create after destroy).
 Option A might be considered true because the CSU-SAD cycle is not unique to (ISC)2, but this is not the best answer; option D is preferable because it is not truly a cycle.
 Options B and C are incorrect because activity in each of the phases involves security aspects and all phases relate to how data is involved in the cloud.